|IFRS 15 & IFRS 16 - NEW online sessions!|

 - Lessees are significantly affected by having to bring all leases onto Balance Sheet - as a "Right of Use asset" and Lease liability

-- New accounting concepts introduced
+- New accounting concepts explained

 - Significant changes to key lease terms used in lease calculations